 Tried and Sentenced to Hang

 The two Lightfoot brothers were tried at Bodmin on 30 March 1840, before Mr. Justice Coltman, and found guilty.
 They were sentenced to death by hanging.
+William Lightfoot was 36 years old and his brother James Lightfoot was 23.

 Up to this point the brothers had not had any chance to communicate, so the differences in their stories showed each was trying to save his own skin and frame the other.